Learn PV substation engineering and design automation with pvDesign

-- From 45 to 66 kV to connect the PV plant to electrical distribution networks.
+From 45 to 66 kV the PV plant is to be connected to electrical distribution networks.
 As a general rule, these voltage levels are considered when the consumption points are close to the plant and its installed capacity does not exceed hundreds of MW.

 However, although the user can only modify the voltage levels, more parameters are necessary for the correct sizing of the substation.
 We can highlight the following:

 The medium voltage lines of the PV plant and their capacity.
 These lines play a major role in the sizing of power transformers.